iifawzi/parcels-delivery-service/README.md

 ### Components, Pages, and containers

-I've put all of the shared components under the `components/shared` folder, and kept the pages as simple as possible and moved all the forms and comples views to the `components` page as well.
+I've put all of the shared components under the `components/shared` folder, and kept the pages as simple as possible and moved all the forms and complex views to the `components` page as well.

 for the containers, I'm using them for grouping the related paths and pages together, so I can simply apply the `protection` components against them easily